Gemma Galdón-Clavell

 Gemma Galdón-Clavell (born 1976) is a Spanish technology policy analyst who specializes in ethics and algorithmic accountability.
-She is a senior adviser to the European Commission and she has also provided advice to other international organisations.
 Forbes Magazine described her as “a leading voice on tech ethics and algorithmic accountability”.

-Biography
+Early life and education

-Galdón was born in Mataró in 1976.

-After completing a BA in Contemporary History and a MA in Public Management at the Autonomous University of Barcelona.
-Galdón also completed her PhD there concerning surveillance, security and urban policy.
+Galdón was born in Mataró (Catalonia, Spain) in 1976.
+After completing a BA in Contemporary History and a MA in Public Management at the Autonomous University of Barcelona, she also completed her PhD there concerning surveillance, security and urban policy.
 She was also appointed Director of the Security Policy Programme and MA in Security Policy at the Universitat Oberta de Catalunya (UOC).
 In 2008 she was the coordinator of the Barcelona office of the United Nations' Institute for Training and Research (UNITAR).

+Political background and activism

+In the early 2000s, Galdón-Clavell was involved in the alter-globalization movement.
+In 2005, she joined the Amsterdan based think tank Transnational Institute (TNI), an organization promoting a "just, democratic and sustainable world", as defined on their website.
+She joined Initiative for Catalonia Greens and ran as a list candidate in the 2011 Barcelona municipal elections, though not as the top candidate.

+After the Ant-austerity movement in Spain, she served as executive board member of Podemos between 2014 and 2016, being responsible for the area of technology, privacy and security.

+Career

 She is the founder and CEO of Eticas Foundation and Eticas.ai, organisations focused on identifying black box algorithmic vulnerabilities and retrain AI-powered technology with better source data and content.
 In 2017 she was a finalist for the EU's prize for women innovators.

 She is concerned with how security, resilience, policing and privacy are considered in smart cities.
 The BBC selected her as one of the “people changing the world” in 2020.

-Galdón is the co-author of several books and book chapters and she is also a frequent columnist in the Spanish media.
 In May 2021, she and colleague Emma Lopez, were addressing the Response-ability Summit which aimed to "champion socially responsible tech" on their approach to making Artificial Intelligence accountable using audits.

+In November 2022, Galdón-Clavell co-founded the International Association of Algorithimc auditors.